jeppeaim/posts/BOSE QC20s deserve none of the hype.md

 Anyway this is where my knowledge falls short, I don't know of any other noise-cancelling *in-ear* headphones because I've never looked them up, I don't want any lol.
 But I guarantee you there are better ones out there.

+BUT here's a reddit list of ANC In-Ears that I have glanced at, it seems aight https://www.reddit.com/r/berkeley/comments/jejfnc/active_noise_cancelling_headphones_buyers_guide/

 I do however have plenty of knowledge about over-ear headphones:
 ---
 ### Don't give a shit about money or background noise?